IbenKAndersen/Dat3SemGitHubWeek36/README.md

 CI with Maven and Travis

 - Status: Done with setup for startcode project.
 Done with setup for Movie project.
-- Location: The document with answers is in the folder 01-monday-excercises.
+- Location: Links to repositories are below:
     - Ex1) Link to NetBeans project (startcode) https://github.com/IbenKAndersen/rest-jpa-devops-startcode
     - Ex2) Link to NetBeans project (Movie) https://github.com/IbenKAndersen/Movie
 - Learning goals: using Maven as a tool to build and test Java Software, using continous integration and its principles, descriping and demonstrating a typical CI workflow.